 At Young Eyes, in assessing children’s vision we understand that they lack the benefit of adult experience and assume that the way they see things is the same that everyone else does.
 Some children may see adequately but still have difficulty with reading and interpretative tasks.
 This may require assessment by an experienced behavioural optometrist to detect the problem and prevent delayed learning.

 80 per cent of our information that we gain comes through our eyes.
 So it is especially important that your child’s vision is assessed during their schooling years.
-Poor vision can lead to leaning difficulties, clumsiness and even affect personality development.
+Poor vision can lead to learning difficulties, clumsiness and even affect personality development.

 The most common vision problems in children are those affecting the ability to see clearly and sharply and include: